 2. In a smaller bowl, combine the flour and arrowroot.
 Add the dry ingredients to the vegetables 1 tablespoon at a time, mixing well each time.
 Test the mixture to see if it holds together.
 You can use less dry ingredients if patties form easily.
 If still too wet, add a little extra flour until you can form small patties.
 Yes, this involves getting your hands messy.

 3. Preheat your GF grill to high.
 While it is heating up, place a piece of parchment paper, wax paper, or foil on a cutting board.
 Brush some EVOO on the paper or foil.
 Wet your hands just slightly.
-Take a small amount of the fritter mixture, just shy of a golf ball size, and roll into a ball.
+Take a small amount of the fritter mixture, just shy of a golf ball size, and roll it into a ball.
 Then, flatten the ball and place it on the oiled paper or foil.
 Repeat this step until you have 8 fritters.
 Brush or drizzle EVOO on top of each patty.

 4. Make the sauce while the fritters are cooking (see step 5).
 Place the fritters on the hot grill and close the top.
 Grill for 4 to 6 minutes until there are good grill marks.
 Flip the fritters over and pour any oil that has accumulated in the tray over the top of the fritters.
 Close the grill and cook for another 4 to 6 minutes.
-Test a fritter for desired doneness.
+Test a fritter for the desired doneness.
 These will be moist inside with a slightly crunchy exterior.

 5. In a medium bowl, whisk together the tahini paste, water, lemon juice, salt and pepper, cumin, and garlic powder.